mAtwAe/Learning/devops/LogArchiveTool/readme.md

-change the test.log to you log files name
+change the test.log to log files name to compressed the files